 - Websites that specialize in a particular disorder – Autism.
 Voice, Down Syndrome, Childhood Apraxia, Stuttering, cerebral palsy, etc.

 - Websites that focus on relevant technology.

-Our goal is to maintain the most relevant and up-to-date list, so eleven were cut due to inactivity, insufficient activity or other reasons (i.e. broken links).
+Our goal is to maintain the most relevant and up-to-date list, so every year we cut some sites due to inactivity, insufficient activity or other reasons (i.e. broken links).
 Some sites were simply replaced by websites that we thought were better, more useful or covered a topic that was more unique to the list.
 Here is a link to Speech and Language Pathology relevant websites that have made the list over the last 5 years.

 It takes a lot of time to assemble the list.
 We love to discover great content and share it.
 We also love it when we get links back to our site via a simple link, inclusion in a blogroll or by posting our Top 100 badge (see below for the code).
 For those who do this, thank you.